-BIOL 3431 Animal Physiology (4) Animal functions in terms of their needs for oxygen, food, energy, temperature, water, movement, information, and integration.
+BIOL 3431 Animal Physiology (4: 3 lecture, 1 lab) Animal functions in terms of their needs for oxygen, food, energy, temperature, water, movement, information, and integration.
 Prerequisites: BIOL 1111 and 1112 or AGRI 3410; and CHEM 1104 or CHEM 1131.
 An additional fee is associated with this course.

-BIOL 3611 Microbiology (4) An introduction to the major groups of microorganisms including their cell structure, metabolism, genetics, and ecology.
+BIOL 3611 Microbiology (4: 2 lecture, 2 lab) An introduction to the major groups of microorganisms including their cell structure, metabolism, genetics, and ecology.
 Emphasis is placed upon the bacteria and viruses.
 Prerequisites: BIOL 1112 or BIOL 2402; and CHEM 1104 or CHEM 1131.
 An additional fee is associated with this course.

-BIOL 3711 Plant Identification (4) A basic course in plant identification, using classification, nomenclature, collection and preservation techniques.
+BIOL 3711 Plant Identification (4: 2 lecture, 2 lab) A basic course in plant identification, using classification, nomenclature, collection and preservation techniques.
 Involves much field and lab work.
 Prerequisites: BIOL 1111 and BIOL 1112.

-BIOL 3712 Field Natural History (4) Provides basic experience in field and laboratory identification of local plants and animals and an introduction to environmental awareness.
+BIOL 3712 Field Natural History (4: 2 lecture, 2 lab) Provides basic experience in field and laboratory identification of local plants and animals and an introduction to environmental awareness.
 This is a background course for all courses in field biology and is especially useful to teachers and pre-professional students.
 Only offered Fall semester.
 Prerequisites: BIOL 1111 and BIOL 1112.
 An additional fee is associated with this course.

 BIOL 3721 Wildlife Conservation (3) Wildlife resources of North America and their importance in our economic and cultural life; biological methods of preservation, restoration and management.
 Only offered Fall semester.
 Prerequisites: BIOL 1111 and BIOL 1112.

-BIOL 4000 Biology Colloquium\ (1) Investigation of professional opportunities in biology.
+BIOL 4000 Biology Colloquium (1) Investigation of professional opportunities in biology.
 Evaluation of the program by students and assessment of student progress in biology.
-Prerequisite: 24 semester hours of biology or consent of department chair. \Not available for graduate credit
+Prerequisite: 24 semester hours of biology or consent of department chair.
+Not available for graduate credit.